jdevstatic-tutorials/content-dev-workflow/README.md

-The very first rule is that everything should be online, even the drafts of my content, so that I can access that everywhere.
+The very first rule is that everything should be online, even the drafts of my content, so that I can access it everywhere.
 The only downside is that, if there is no connection, I really don't have access to my online content